🔄

 A strong door is only as good as its lock.
 While a standard deadbolt secures the door at a single point, a multi-point locking system engages the frame in several places—typically at the top, bottom, and middle.
 This distributes the force of any attempted break-in across the entire door frame, making it incredibly difficult to pry open.
 It’s one of the most effective upgrades you can choose for enhancing security.
 When discussing your door design, always ask about including a multi-point locking system for ultimate protection.

-Balancing Security with Fire Safety
+How to Balance Security and Fire Safety

 Beyond keeping intruders out, a steel door can also play a critical role in containing a fire.
 Many steel doors are fire-rated, meaning they are designed and tested to withstand fire for a specific period, often up to three hours.
 This feature can slow the spread of flames and smoke, giving people more time to get to safety and limiting property damage.
 Choosing a fire-rated door doesn't mean you have to compromise on security; it means you're getting two vital safety features in one smart, durable package.